See No Evil, Hear No Evil (film)

-See No Evil, Hear No Evil is a 1989 American comedy film directed by Arthur Hiller.
-The film stars Richard Pryor as a blind man and Gene Wilder as a deaf man who work together to thwart a trio of murderous thieves.
+See No Evil, Hear No Evil is a 1989 American crime comedy film directed by Arthur Hiller.
+The film stars Gene Wilder as a deaf man and Richard Pryor as a blind man who work together to thwart a trio of murderous thieves.
 This is the third film (in a series of four) featuring Wilder and Pryor, who had appeared previously in the 1976 film Silver Streak and the 1980 film Stir Crazy.
 The film was released in the United States on May 12, 1989.

 Released to a mixed to negative critical reception, See No Evil... was the comic duo's last financially successful film as a screen couple.
-Their next film together, 1991's Another You, was a box office failure as well as a critical one, and it proved to be the last collaboration of Pryor and Wilder.
+Their next film together, 1991's Another You, was a box office failure as well as a critical one, and it proved to be the last collaboration of Wilder and Pryor.

 Plot

-Wallace "Wally" Karew (Richard Pryor), a blind man, and David "Dave" Lyons (Gene Wilder), a deaf man, meet when Wally applies for a job in Dave's New York City concession shop.
+David "Dave" Lyons, a deaf man, and Wallace "Wally" Karew, a blind man, meet when Wally applies for a job in Dave's NYC concession shop.
 After a brief period of confusion and antagonism, Wally and Dave become close friends.
 Dave reads lips and guides Wally when they travel, and Wally tells Dave about invisible sources of sound and what people say behind his back.
 At a local bar, Wally defeats an aggressive bully in a fistfight with assistance from Dave, who uses clock-face directions to tell Wally where his opponent is.
-Dave hires Wally.
+Dave gives him a job at his shop.